slac-lcls/networkfox/docs/source/graph_composition.rst

 The simplest use case for ``compose`` is assembling a collection of individual operations into a runnable computation graph.
 The example script from :ref:`quick-start` illustrates this well::

    from operator import mul, sub
-   from graphkit import compose, operation
+   from networkfox import compose, operation

    # Computes |a|^p.
    def abspow(a, p):